Michigan

 B. Firearms

 Under Mich.
 Comp.
-Laws § 750.224f(1), a person convicted of a felony may not possess firearms until three years after completion of all the terms of the sentence, including probation or parole, except that persons convicted of a “specified felony” (generally involving the use of force, explosive or firearm, controlled substances, burglary) remain subject to the disability until 1) five years after the completion of the sentence and 2) their firearm privileges have been restored pursuant to the administrative procedure set forth in Mich.
+Laws § 750.224f(1), a person convicted of a felony may not possess firearms until three years after completion of all the terms of the sentence, including probation or parole, except that persons convicted of a “specified felony” (generally involving the use of force, explosive or firearm, controlled substances, burglary) remain subject to the disability until 1) five years after the completion of the sentence and 2) their firearm privileges have been restored pursuant to the judicial procedure set forth in Mich.
 Comp.
 Laws § 28.424, described below.
+Following passage of SB 471 (2023 Mich.
+Pub Act 201), a person convicted of a misdemeanor involving domestic violence remains subject to the disability for eight years following completion of the sentence.
+Completion of the sentence requires payment of all fines imposed and successful completion of probation or parole.
+Id. at §§§ 750.224f(1)(a),(c), (3)(a)(c), (5)(a)(c).

-A person whose firearms privileges were lost because of conviction may regain them by applying to the “concealed weapons licensing board” for the county of his residence.
-The board “shall, by written order” restore the person’s firearms privileges if it finds by clear and convincing evidence that five years have passed since the person completed his sentence, and that “the person’s record and reputation are such that the person is not likely to act in a manner dangerous to the safety of other persons.”
+A person whose firearms privileges were lost because of a “specified felony” conviction may regain them by petitioning the circuit court in the county of their residence.
+The court “shall, by written order” restore the person’s firearms privileges if it finds by clear and convincing evidence that five years have passed since the person completed their sentence (including payment of all fines), and that “the person’s record and reputation are such that the person is not likely to act in a manner dangerous to the safety of other persons.”
 Mich.
 Comp.
-Laws § 28.424(3)(c).
-If the concealed weapons licensing board refuses to restore a right under this section, the aggrieved person may petition the circuit court for review of that decision.
-Id. at § 28.424(3)(d).
-This section “does not apply to a conviction that has been expunged or set aside, or for which the person has been pardoned, unless the expunction, order, or pardon expressly provides that the person shall not possess a firearm.” § 750.224f(4).
+Laws § 28.424(4).
+Not more than one petition can be submitted within a 12-month period, and while fees may be charged to file, there is a waiver available.
+Id. at § 28.424(3).
+This section “does not apply to a conviction that has been expunged or set aside, or for which the person has been pardoned, unless the expunction, order, or pardon expressly provides that the person shall not possess a firearm.” § 750.224f(9).

 II.
 Pardon policy & practice